Review and road test of the Alfa Romeo Giulietta 2.0 JTDM-2

 Alfa hasn't skimped on safety features and the Giulietta gets a complement of six airbags plus an array of electronic devices designed to let drivers extract the maximum from their car while staying safe at all times.
 There's ABS anti-lock braking with Electronic Brake force Distribution (EBD); Vehicle Dynamic Control (VDC) - Alfa Romeo's interpretation of Electronic Stability Programme; Cornering Brake Control (CBC), Dynamic Steering Torque (DST), Hydraulic Brake Assistance (HBA) and a Pre-Fill function for the brakes.
 This helped the Giulietta achieve a record 87 out of 100 score on the revised EuroNCAP ratings.

 Cost of Ownership

 Alfa Romeo has often managed to tug at the heart strings with sufficient force that the hard economics of ownership get punted to the background.
 That policy may have worked in times of plenty, but in a climate where buyers are watching every penny, a pretty face is no longer enough.
-The Giulietta 2.0-litre JTDM-2 doesn't do at all badly when it comes to fuel economy, with the 150bhp model returning a combined figure of 67.3mpg while the punchier 175bhp TCT version still gets 65.7 miles per gallon of derv.
-The 150bhp model might well be more popular with company car buyers as it manages 110g/km of CO2, while the 175bhp car emits 113g/km.
+The Giulietta 2.0-litre JTDM-2 doesn't do at all badly when it comes to fuel economy, managing 65.7 miles per gallon of derv on the combined cycle and 113g/km of CO2.

 Residual values have stood up stronger than perhaps many industry pundits expected and the diesel models fare best of all.
 It's worth remembering that if you do go for the big alloys, fancy paint finishes and infotainment upgrades, you'll only see a very small proportion of the incremental outlay preserved come resale time.